 Other Operating Expenditure is the sum of the following activities:

-Disconnections (customer contact only and not the physical disconnection)
+Meter Maintenance/Installation

+Disconnections

 Demand Side Water Efficiency Initiatives

 Customer Side Leaks

 General and Support expenditure

+Scientific Services

 Other Business Activities

 Billing: Direct employment costs of Customer Services staff are allocated to Billing, as well as 75% of Print Room staff costs.
 Customer Services stationery is allocated 100% to Billing activities and Postage is allocated to Billing on the basis of number of bills sent.
-33% of General Management costs are allocated to Billing.
-An allocation of stationery is made from the Print Room and the Photocopy Room, as well as 25% of the software licence costs
+50% of General Management costs are allocated to Billing.
+An allocation of stationery is made from the Print Room and the Photocopy Room, as well as 25% of the software licence costs.

-The total Billing cost has been allocated between household and non-household on the basis of the number of bills issued in these areas, as per the table guidance.
+The total Billing cost has been allocated between household and non-household on the basis of the number of bills issued in these categories, as per the table guidance.

 Payment Handling, Remittance and Cash Handling: Direct employment costs of Customer Services staff are allocated to this activity, as well as a proportion of Finance Services staff.
-Retail Bank Charges are allocated 100% here, as well as contract repairs & maintenance and 25% of the software licence costs.
+Bank Charges are allocated 100% here, as well as contract repairs & maintenance and 25% of the software licence costs.

-These costs have been allocated to household and non-household on the basis of the number of payments made for each area, as per the table guidance.
+These costs have been allocated to household and non-household on the basis of the number of bills issued in these categories, as per the table guidance.

-Debt Management: Employment costs of the Customer Services Debt Recovery staff have been allocated to this activity, as well as Debt Recovery

-Commission from third parties.
-Postage costs have been allocated to this activity and represent the remaining costs after the allocation to Billing.
-25% of the software licence costs have been allocated here, as well as 33% of Management salaries.
+Debt Management: Employment costs of the Customer Services Debt Recovery staff have been allocated to this activity, as well as Debt Recovery Commission from third parties.
+Postage costs have been allocated to this activity and are the remaining costs after the allocation to Billing.
+25% of the software licence costs have been allocated here.

-The allocation between household and non-household is based on the debt outstanding > 30 days for each, at the end of March 2013.
+The allocation between household and non-household is based on the outstanding debt levels of each at July 2012.